Manual Wheelchair Exercise and Calorie Burning

 Bassett and Conger reviewed more than 250 studies containing energy expenditure data for wheelchair-related physical activities.
 They identified sixty-three activities, ranging from being sedentary to household chores and transportation to exercise.

-A partial list of wheelchair-related activities and their caloric burn (performed by a 160-pound adult in thirty minutes):
+Here is a partial list of wheelchair related activities and their caloric burn (performed by 160-pound adult in 30 minutes):

 - Dusting = 65 Calories

 - Table Tennis = 80 Calories